 House plants are the best way to create a warm life filled environment in our homes.
 For new plant parents air plants are a great choice due to the fact they are one of the easiest plants to care for so be sure to make these fun, often spider-looking plants a part of your plant family.
 I promise they will be the perfect addition!

-I hope you enjoyed this post, where to find air plants (Including a fun display idea), and this series on air plants as much as I enjoyed writing them!
+I hope you enjoyed this post, Where to Find Air Plants (Including a fun display idea), and this series on air plants as much as I enjoyed writing them!
+I cover a lot of plant care and projects on the blog, be sure to check out our other informative and inspiring posts!

 my signature, a drawing of me holding a coffee cup that says Create.